 Bonus Tip: Aerate and fertilize the affected areas to help improve drainage and allow the lawn to recover.
 This is best done in early fall, well before frost or freezing temperatures.

 How to Kill Sod Webworms

-To confirm you have these intruders, use soapy water or pull back a section of damaged sod and look for larvae beneath the surface.
+To confirm you have these intruders, pour soapy water over the area; or pull back a section of damaged sod to look for larvae beneath the surface.

 If you find them, you can take steps to get rid of sod webworms and prevent further damage to your lawn.

 To kill sod webworms, you can use a number of different methods.

 To make a soil drench, mix a blend of 2tbsp of liquid soap or insecticidal soap per gallon of water.

 Pour the mixture onto the area where you notice the issues.

 This will draw caterpillars to the lawn’s surface.